 Like Madonna said: life is a mystery, everyone must stand alone, I hear you call my name, and it feels like home.
+This recipe came to me in a foodie dream.
+I answered the call.

 There are times when it feels that life has no meaning.
 You think that you have figured things out, but then the rug is pulled from under you.
 You discover that you were wrong all along.
 In fact, you know nothing.
 And so you ask yourself.
 Why do these things keeps happening to me?
 There has to be a meaning that threads these odd events together into a beautiful necklace.
 Each time you think you found it, something happens to prove you wrong.
 And so you think, contemplate, read and the more you pursue it the more illusive it becomes.
+A foodie will always seek answers in the kitchen first

 Why is that?
 Why did nature create us with this annoying need?
 Are we meant to satisfy it?
 Are we meant to accept that we are broken?
 Is it a grand cosmic joke?

-Thinking about it, I made this Lasagna.
+While thinking about all this, I made this Lasagna.
 I purchased fresh lasagna noodles, because they are not dry.
 I was able to cut them into the shape that I have drawn on a piece of paper.
 Normally I make lasagna differently.
 I make thick layers chock full of vegetables, meat or other fillings.
 Because I was worried my creation would get bent out of shape.
 I kept it super simple.
 This is probably the simplest easiest lasagna I have made.
 Noodles + Tomato Sauce + Bechamel Sauce.
 It constantly surprises me how good simple things taste.
 This one in particular.
 It honestly tasted fantastic.
 I would go as far as saying that I preferred it to the other lasagna that I labor for hours over.
 Perhaps there is a lesson to be derived from there.

 I colored the bechamel sauce with ketchup and mashed green peas to get red and green colored sauces.